A Biblical epic about power, love, religion and freedom

-2 hours 35 minutes, 1 intermission 20 minutesLanguage
+2 hours 35 minutes, 1 intermission (20 minutes) minutesLanguage

 June 27, 2018

-Production is staged by the celebrated Argentinean tenor José Cura.
+The production was staged by the celebrated Argentinean tenor José Cura.

 The State Opera Chorus and Orchestra

-The current production is staged by the celebrated Argentinean tenor José Cura, with whom the State Opera company has previously collaborated, in the autumn of 2001 during a tour of Japan with the production of Verdi’s Aida (José Cura portrayed the role of Radamès) and in January 2015, when he appeared at the State Opera in a performance of Verdi’s Otello (in the lead role).
+Nabucco was first presented in the Czech lands, in German translation, on 5 March 1849 at the Estates Theatre in Prague.
+The current production was staged by the celebrated Argentinean tenor José Cura, with whom the State Opera company had previously collaborated, in the autumn of 2001 during a tour of Japan with the production of Verdi’s Aida (José Cura portrayed the role of Radamès) and in January 2015, when he appeared at the State Opera in a performance of Verdi’s Otello (in the lead role).

-When purchasing online, we will send you an E-ticket by e-mail.
-You can pick up printed tickets in person at any of our box offices.
+When purchasing online, you can get an e-ticket.
+You can pick up printed tickets in person at the box offices of the National Theatre.